chebfun/chebsite/docs/functions/chebfun/minandmax.md

 ---
-title: """minandmax"""
+title: "minandmax"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """minandmax"""
+function_name: "minandmax"
-snippet: """Minimum and maximum values of a CHEBFUN."""
+snippet: "Minimum and maximum values of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- MINANDMAX   Minimum and maximum values of a CHEBFUN.
+<pre class="help-text"> MINANDMAX   Minimum and maximum values of a CHEBFUN.
     Y = MINANDMAX(F) returns the range of the CHEBFUN F such that Y(1,1) = min(F) and Y(2,1) = max(F).